GAMS-dev/gamspy/docs/user/whatisgamspy.rst

 Model Instances vs. Mathematical Models
 ---------------------------------------

-One key element in writing good quality, good readable, good maintainable, and thus, transparent models that can be used for long time in production comes down to the algebraic formulation.
+Creating robust, readable, and maintainable models is an art rooted in algebraic formulation.
-The algebraic formulation is something that is around and accepted for years and allows to understand models.
-Consequently, being able to write mathematical models in a language that can be processed by computers **and** are close to the original algebraic notation is what will be key to achieve mainabel models.
+The ability to express mathematical models in a language that retains the essence of algebraic notation and is machine-processable is paramount.

 With this goal in mind we developed GAMSPy to be able to generate mathematical models instead of model instances.
-While a mathematical model is solely composed of mathematical symbols, a model instance is the translation of a mathematical model filled with the according instance data.
-Thus, sum expressions are resolved into its individual components and equation domains are resolved to individual scalar equations for a model instance.
+Think of a mathematical model as a pure representation of mathematical symbols, devoid of specific data.
+In contrast, a model instance is the same model filled with actual data, In a model instance sum expressions are resolved into its individual components and equation domains are resolved to individual scalar equations.

 Mathematical Model